pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-static-websites/index.md

 **Step 1**: Push your web application to Github.

 Azure provides a template for generating web applications.
-Click on this [link](https://github.com/login?return_to=%2Fstaticwebdev%2Freact-basic%2Fgenerate) to generate a React application.
+Click on this [link](https://github.com/staticwebdev/vanilla-basic/generate) to generate a basic HTML application.

 ![Generate app from template](./react-basic.png)